Rise-esti/Ti-asa-Officiel/README.md

 Please don't forget to star this product if you find it helpful

-Just download the unzip and click on the index.html Happy coding!!
+Just download the unzip and click on the index.php Happy coding!!

 Thank you.